ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

 - Your accountant should adjust your tax return accordingly

-At Trinity Accounting Practice, we’ll handle this for all our clients as part of our end-of-year reconciliation and tax planning process.
+At Trinity Accounting Practice, we handle this for all our clients as part of our end-of-year reconciliation and tax planning process.

 Mark owns a small construction business and has historically delayed paying quarterly BAS.
 Over the past year, his ATO interest charges reached $12,000.
 Previously, he claimed this amount and saved roughly $3,000 in tax.

-From 1 July 2025, this strategy becomes expensive.
+From 1 July 2025, this approach becomes expensive.
 Trinity Accounting Practice restructured his payment process:

 - Implemented a Xero-based cash flow tracker

-- Advised early payment plans with the ATO
+- Advised early payment arrangements with the ATO

 As a result, Mark reduced his interest charges by 70% and avoided future non-deductible costs.